NLADC/ddosdb/README_ddosdb.md

 #### Creating additional users

 Go to admin section of the website at [https://localhost:8000/admin](https://localhost:8000/admin) and log in using the credentials you created in the createsuperuser step.
 Create some other users you can use for viewing, uploading etc.
+The admin section can also be reached by clicking the cog wheel icon at the right of the banner at the top of every page.

 Finally, visit the start/search page of the ddosdb at [https://localhost:8000/](https://localhost:8000/)